zenomt/webid-auth-protocol/README.md

 ### Include `redirect_uri` in OIDC `id_token`

-In order to enable reasonable discrimination of applications at a finer granularity than Origin, a WebID-OIDC OP **SHOULD** include in the list of `aud`iences the `redirect_uri` to which the `id_token` or `code` was sent, if and only if the `webid` scope (or other scopes whose semantics define this behavior) was requested by the client.
+In order to identify an application when the `Origin` header is not trustable (specifically, when presenting a bearer token), a WebID-OIDC OP **SHOULD** include in the list of `aud`iences the `redirect_uri` to which the `id_token` or `code` was sent, if and only if the `webid` scope (or other scopes whose semantics define this behavior) was requested by the client.

-A client conforming to this protocol **SHOULD** request the `webid` additional scope from the OP in order to allow third party servers to make access control decisions at a finer granularity than Origin.
+A client conforming to this protocol **SHOULD** request the `webid` additional scope from the OP in order to allow third party servers to make access control decisions based on the application identifier.

 #### Discussion